"

 Seven Samurai (dir.)
 Akira Kurosawa, 1954

-War-making with other powers, and policing/protecting the population, state’s instrumentation of violence becomes one of its major definition.
-In this chapter, we anthropologized state as a contingent formation not applicable to all cultures.
-Yet, what we may term as a relationship between economy and politics, production and violence, is a relevant axis of social relations in so many different societies even if it does not lead to the formation of nation-state with its definite constitution, bureaucratic apparatus and cultural parameters.
-Students are invited to take this film as an artistic exploration of the dependent relationship between armed forced of the state and productive forces of society.
+War-making with external sovereign powers, and policing/protecting the internal population, the state’s instrumentation of violence becomes one of the major components of its definition.
+In this chapter, we anthropologized the state as a contingent formation that is not applicable to all cultures.
+Yet, what we may term as a relationship between economy and politics, between production and violence, is a relevant axis of social relations in so many different societies —even in those where such a nexus does not lead to a formation of nation-state with its definite constitution, bureaucratic apparatuses and specific cultural parameters that legitimizes power structures.

 Works Cited